Best Bond and Bond Fund Alternatives

-REITS are another alternative to bonds.
-REITS do pay more income than bonds, but tend to act like equities and be very volatile when the market is also volatile.
-Most folks consider REITs part of their equity allocation, though you could include it as your real estate allocation or even as a type of bond alternative.
+REITs are another alternative to bonds.
+REITs pay more income than bonds but tend to act like equities and be very volatile when the market is volatile.
+As a result, most folks consider REITs part of their equity allocation, though you could include it as your real estate allocation or even as a type of bond alternative.

-Real estate can also be a bond alternative either through active or passive investments.
-This is a broad subject.
-Entire websites are devoted to delving into the intracacies of real estate as an alternative investment.
+Real estate can also be a bond alternative through active or passive investments.
+Again, this is a broad subject.
+Entire websites are devoted to delving into the intricacies of real estate as an alternative investment.

 Insurance products offer risk pooling and are a strong consideration as a bond alternative.
-You can chose from life insurance and annuities.
+In addition, you can choose from life insurance and annuities.

 Permanent Life Insurance

-There are many different types of permanent life insurance, and you should probably stay away from these complicated and expensive products unless you have a specific need for permanent life insurance.
+There are many different types of permanent life insurance.
+You should probably avoid these complicated and expensive products unless you have a specific need for permanent life insurance.

 What are your options?